burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <figcaption>Figure 8: Attention weights for English to French translation, Source:  <a target="_blank" href="https://arxiv.org/abs/1409.0473">Neural Machine Translation by Jointly Learning to Align and Translate</a> </figcaption>
 </figure>

-In the original paper, there is a simple visualization of the attention weights $a_{i,j}$ generated when translating English sentence _"The agreement on the European Economic Area was signed in August 1992."_ into French _"L'accord sur la zone économique européenne a été signé en août 1992."_.
-This visualization shows us couple interesting things.
+In the original paper, there is a simple visualization of the attention weights $a_{i,j}$ generated when translating the English sentence _"The agreement on the European Economic Area was signed in August 1992."_ into French _"L'accord sur la zone économique européenne a été signé en août 1992."_.
+This visualization shows us a couple of interesting things.

-The first thing is a diagonal pattern which tell us that model put more attention to corresponding French word from the same position.
-The second thing is more interesting and it is a phraze _"European Economic Area"_ which in French has reverse order _"la zone économique européenne"_.
-We can see that when generating `la` token model puts more attention on `the` and `Area`, then when generating `znone` token it attends to `Area` and `Economic` (ignoring `European`).
-Another interesting observation is _"a été signé"_ where when generating `a` and `été` tokens, model attends to both `was` and `signed` (it makes sense in French because we need to know exact variation of the word `étre`).
+The first thing is a diagonal pattern which tells us that model put more attention to corresponding French word from the same position.
+The second thing is more interesting and it is the phrase _"European Economic Area"_ which in French has reverse order _"la zone économique européenne"_.
+We can see that when generating `la` token model puts more attention on `the` and `Area`, then when generating the `zone` token it attends to `Area` and `Economic` (ignoring `European`).
+Another interesting observation is _"a été signé"_ where when generating `a` and `été` tokens, the model attends to both `was` and `signed` (it makes sense in French because we need to know an exact variation of the word `étre`).

 This heatmap is important because we didn't tell the model which words it should attend to, it learned this by itself.
-Additionally, we've got a kind of interpretability of model's decission.
+Additionally, we've got a kind of interpretability of the model’s decision.

 ## Attention doesn't know that input is a sequence

-You probably started to worry what happen with my information from the last step:
+You probably started to worry about what happened with my information from the last step:

 _"We're not using the fact that h vector is an ordered sequence.
 It is used as unordered set instead.
 To solve this we have to add a positional embedding to each element"_

-This is still a thing but instead of solving that problem, make a use of it to abstract attention mechanism and use it for something different than sequence od text.
+This is still a thing but instead of solving that problem, make use of it to abstract attention mechanism and use it for something different than a sequence of text.
 What about describing images with attention?
-There is a paper from the same year called [_"Show, Attend, and Tell: Neural Image Caption Generation with Visual Attention"_][show-attend-tell] that uses attention on CNN's embedding to generate image captioning with the help of RNN decoder.
+There is a paper from the same year called [_"Show, Attend, and Tell: Neural Image Caption Generation with Visual Attention"_][show-attend-tell] that uses attention on CNN's embedding to generate image captioning with the help of an RNN decoder.

 <figure>
     <div class="center-all" id="rnn-imtos-with-attention-diagram">